 Recently he completed two projects: one on dual screening and political engagement (with Cristian Vaccari and Ben O'Loughlin) and another on social media and think tank authority, supported by the British Academy and the Leverhulme Trust.

-In his previous position at Royal Holloway (2001–2017) Andrew was Head of Department (2006–2009) and founder and director of the New Political Communication Unit (2007–2017).
 The Times Higher featured him in a profile article in September 2017 when he was appointed to an Excellence 100 Professorship at Loughborough.